 Speaking of certs, in case you were wondering whats better NSCA or NASM, check out my post on this for more information.

-Currently in many gyms in the US and elsewhere, people only need a personal trainer certification to be a fitness trainer.
-A certification is not a personal training license.
+Currently, in many gyms in the US and elsewhere, people only need a personal trainer certification to be a fitness trainer.
+Certification is not a personal training license.
 Certifications are issued by fitness certification organizations.
 There are many such organizations that certify personal trainers.
 Just a few include:

 Each fitness organization will differ in how complex their test is, what their study materials are and whether they require additional steps to be taken prior to taking the test.
-For example, many organizations require CPR/AED certification be obtained before people are allowed to take the personal trainer test.
+For example, many organizations require CPR/AED certification to be obtained before you are allowed to take the personal trainer test.

 See this review of gym emergency procedures for more information on this topic.

-Something else to ask about is whether you can jump right into studying for the personal trainer cert or if you have to take “lower level” certs first.
+Something else to ask about is whether you can jump right into the personal trainer cert or if you have to take “lower-level” certs first.
 Some organizations – but not all – may make you take other certifications before you are allowed to take the personal trainer test.

-I feel these are two good resources because, as I often say to those I teach, “most of the people who hire personal trainers won't be healthy.”
-They will have some type of problem.
+These are good to have because most of the people who hire personal trainers won't be healthy.”
+They will have some type of health problem.
 There are exercise guidelines for how to work with these individuals safely and effectively.

 Tip.
-My resource page has a LOT of other stuff that you may want to take a look at.
+My resource page has a LOT of other informatgion you may want to take a look at.

 Also, even though most personal trainers are not registered dietitians, they are often field nutrition questions.
 As such, they need to know how to answer questions about nutrition correctly also.